katemartiiin/katemartiiin/README.md

 ## Hi there 👋

-Hi, I'm **Kate** — a Software Engineer based in **Manila, Philippines**, with a passion for building reliable and efficient web applications.
+I'm **Kate** — a Software Engineer based in **Manila, Philippines**, with a passion for building reliable and efficient web applications.

 Since 2019, I've been immersed in **web development**, primarily using **Laravel** and **Vue.js**, and now also working with **Spring Boot** and **React**.
 I'm also interested in learning **Python** to further expand my skill set.